Artist - Cecilia Fahlström

 How would you describe your style of photography?

 My photos are very bright and minimal.
 I always shoot in natural daylight and I don't really use a lot of props.
 I don't overthink my photos, which, for me, is a definite advantage.
 When I shoot I'm very impatient (because obviously at the end of each shoot I get to eat the cake!), so I just point and click and use whatever items are nearby.
 I sometimes look back at my photos and think, "I wish I had done this, I wish I had done that", but as I'm shooting I'm completely focused and shut everything else out.
-Keeping my pictures minimalistic and fuss-free allows me to think more clearly and reflect a kind of calmness in the photos.
+Keeping my pictures minimalistic and fuss-free allows me to think more clearly and reflect a kind of calmness in the photo prints.

 Where do you look for inspiration for your recipes and photographs?